Answers to some of the most commonly asked questions about AuSAP

 - Michael Paine, Vehicle Design Research Pty Ltd (engaged by MACA)

-AuSAP is currently assessing special purpose car seats, and aims to include harnesses/vests in the next stage of work.
+AuSAP is currently assessing special purpose car seats, and aims to include harnesses/vests in future activities.

 Australian standard car seats all meet the Australian Standard AS/NZS 1754.